Please ensure Javascript is enabled for purposes of website accessibility

 Digital at Alton

-Also known as ‘Pre-T Level’, the Transition Programme will be for you if you are not yet ready to start a T Level but have the potential to progress onto one following a preparation programme.
+Pre-T Levels are a study programme designed to provide you with the support to progress onto and succeed on your chosen T Level course.
+This programme is for you if you are not yet ready to start a T Level but have the potential to progress onto one following a preparation programme.

-The industry placement part of the T Level course will last between 45-60 days in total (at least 315 hours).
+The industry placement part of your T Level course will last between 45-60 days in total (at least 315 hours).
 The exact length of the placement and when you’ll complete it depends on your chosen subject.

-Placements can be taken as a ‘block’ or as individual days however it varies depending on your chosen industry, course and what works best for you and the College.
+Placements can be taken as a ‘block’ or as individual days, however it varies depending on your chosen industry, course, and what works best for you and the college.

 Your industry placement is an ideal opportunity for you to showcase your skills and knowledge.
-Therefore, if the employer likes what they see, they may even want to offer you employment once your course is over!
+Therefore, if the employer likes what they see, they may even want to offer you employment once your course is over

 Completing your T Level is a great way to help you go on to a Higher Apprenticeship.
 If you impress the employer at your industry placement, they may even want to take you on as an apprentice through a Higher Apprenticeship.

+You can progress onto university with your T Level qualification.
 You must achieve at least an overall pass grade to receive UCAS points for any university applications.

 UCAS tariff points T Level overall grade A level